ataylor89/rsa/README.md

-Ciphertext | An encrypted message; encrypted information Deserialize | Reconstruct an object from a series of bytes Key table | A database of keys; a dictionary of keys Mod/modulo | A binary operation that takes two operands a and b and returns the remainder of a divided by b Parser | A parser breaks a word, sentence, or file into parts; a parser breaks a whole into parts; etymology: Latin "pars, partis" which means part or parts
+Ciphertext | An encrypted message; encrypted information Deserialize | Reconstruct an object from a series of bytes Key table | A database of keys; a dictionary of keys Mod/modulo | A binary operation that takes two operands a and b and returns the remainder when a is divided by b Parser | A parser breaks a word, sentence, or file into parts; a parser breaks a whole into parts; etymology: Latin "pars, partis" which means part or parts
 Plaintext | An unencrypted message; unencrypted information Prime number | A positive integer that is only divisible by 1 and itself